-Similar to last year the main interaction "within Artist2 has been with the ART cluster and the RT-Components cluster.
-The interaction with the ART cluster has been performed through joint research work, and through joint proposals.
-The cooperation with the RT-Components cluster has primarily been within the context of the tools activity.
+Similar to previous years the main interaction "within Artist2 has been with the ART cluster and the RT-Components cluster.
+The interaction with the ART cluster has been performed through joint research work, and through joint proposals and projects.

 Outside Artist2 the cluster has interacted with a number of other communities.
 Some examples are given below: